Morus rubra: History

+The Choctaw Indians used to prepare a kind of cloth out of the bark of Morus and would produce a yellow dye from the root of the same plant.

 Cultivation

 In an early stage, pruning is necessary to make the red mulberry tree develop a sturdy framework.
 Afterwards, the pruning requirements of the red mulberry involve mainly removing dead or overcrowded wood.
 To keep the tree in a tidy form, it is suggested to choose a few main branches and cut the laterals to six leaves in July.
 This allows the spurs to develop near the main branches.
-However, the Red Mulberry Tree tends to bleed after pruning, so pruning should be reduced to a minimum and should be conducted when the tree is dormant, as the bleeding is less severe then.
-Removing branches of more than 2 diameters should be absolutely avoided, anyway.
+However, the red mulberry tree tends to bleed after pruning, so pruning should be reduced to a minimum and should be conducted when the tree is dormant, as the bleeding is less severe then.
+Removing branches of more than 2 inches in diameter should be absolutely avoided.

 When tilling the soil, it must be paid attention not to damage the horizontal roots.
-Cutting them, would impair nutrient uptake.
+Cutting them would impair nutrient uptake.

-In the first year of a red mulberry’s lifetime, a sufficient water supply is critical for the development of the root system.
+In the first year of a red mulberry's lifetime, a sufficient water supply is critical for the development of the root system.
 Young mulberry trees should be watered thoroughly twice a week if growing on light soils and once a week if growing on clay soils.
 Later, the red mulberry is drought tolerant, although under water scarcity it may drop its fruits too early which results in berry yield losses.
 Thus, for berry production, irrigation is recommended under dry conditions.

 Mulching helps to retain moisture in the soil and to reduce the competition with grass and weeds.
 Thus, it is recommended to apply mulch under mulberry trees.
 The mulch should not touch the stem as this may lead to rotting.

 Mulberry trees thrive with little to no fertilizer.
 Fertilizing more than twice a year should be avoided and fertilizing later than July may lead to freeze damage.
 An NPK value of 10-10-10 is targeted and depending on the available nutrients in the soil, other nutrients like iron should be added.

-Usually, the red mulberry is free from pests and diseases but in some areas the “popcorn disease” may occur.
+Usually, the red mulberry is free from pests and diseases but in some areas the "popcorn disease" may occur.
 In that case, infected fruits should be collected and burned, to prevent the pathogens population to reproduce and survive for the next season.

 If cultivated for fruits, male and female plants must be grown, if a monoecious variety is chosen.
 However, there are also dioecious varieties.
 To harvest the fruit, branches are usually shaken and the fruit collected manually.